7 Warning Signs of Fibroids

 You might experience discomfort or pain during sexual intercourse that intensifies in certain positions or times of the month.

-The important thing to remember is to maintain good communication with your partner so that they know they are not the cause of the problem.
+The important thing to remember is to maintain good communication with your partner so they know they aren’t the cause of the problem.

 6. Heavy menstrual bleeding